-You enable Cached Quick I/O for a file system by setting the qio\cache\enable flag with the vxtunefs command after the file system is mounted.
+Caching is initially disabled on a file system.
+You enable Cached Quick I/O for a file system by setting the qio\cache\enable option of the vxtunefs command after the file system is mounted.
 For example, to enable Cached Quick I/O for the file system /database01, enter:

+'''

-vxtunefs -s -o qio\cache\enable=1 /database01
+vxtunefs -s -o qio_cache_enable=1 /database01

+'''

 where /database01 is a VxFS file system containing the Quick I/O files.

-This command enables caching for all the Quick I/O files on this file system.
+Note This command enables caching for all the Quick I/O files on this file system.

-Note: This enables Cached Quick I/O for all files in the file system.